-Following multiple topical applications of clindamycin phosphate at a concentration equivalent to 10 mg clindamycin per mL in an isopropyl alcohol and water solution, very low levels of clindamycin are present in the serum (0 to 3 ng/mL) and less than 0.2% of the dose is recovered in urine as clindamycin.
+Following multiple topical applications of clindamycin phosphate at a concentration equivalent to 10 mg clindamycin per mL in an isopropyl alcohol and water solution, very low levels of clindamycin are present in the serum (0–3 ng/mL) and less than 0.2% of the dose is recovered in urine as clindamycin.

 Clindamycin activity has been demonstrated in comedones from acne patients.
-The mean concentration of antibiotic activity in extracted comedones after application of Clindamycin Phosphate Topical Solution for 4 weeks was 597 mcg/g of comedonal material (range 0 to 1490).
+The mean concentration of antibiotic activity in extracted comedones after application of Clindamycin Phosphate Topical Solution USP, 1% for 4 weeks was 597 mcg/g of comedonal material (range 0–1490).
 Clindamycin in vitro inhibits all Propionibacterium acnes cultures tested (MICs 0.4 mcg/mL).
 Free fatty acids on the skin surface have been decreased from approximately 14% to 2% following application of clindamycin.

 Indications and Usage for Clindamycin Topical Solution

 Clindamycin Phosphate Topical Solution USP, 1% is indicated in the treatment of acne vulgaris.
 In view of the potential for diarrhea, bloody diarrhea and pseudomembranous colitis, the physician should consider whether other agents are more appropriate.
 (See CONTRAINDICATIONS, WARNINGS and ADVERSE REACTIONS.)

 Clindamycin Phosphate Topical Solution USP, 1% is contraindicated in individuals with a history of hypersensitivity to preparations containing clindamycin or lincomycin, a history of regional enteritis or ulcerative colitis, or a history of antibiotic-associated colitis.